 By increasing the depth of field, the TECNIS® Symfony Toric IOL allows patients to experience visual acuity and uninterrupted vision at any distance.
 This means that you can drive, play golf, read the newspaper, or use a computer and experience consistent clear vision throughout.
 The state-of-the-art technology of the TECNIS® Symfony lens provides high image contrast and long-term success in vision correction.

 Refractive correction services that are offered during cataract surgery can include special-feature intraocular lenses like multifocal and accommodating IOLs, femtosecond laser-assisted cataract surgery, and other specialized diagnostics.
 These services are an additional cost to patients because they are not deemed medically necessary.
-Newer innovations for cataract surgery aim to enhance refractive outcomes for patients who are hoping to be independent from glasses or contacts, but at a financial cost.
+Newer innovations for cataract surgery aim to enhance refractive outcomes for patients who are hoping to be independent of glasses or contacts lenses but at a financial cost.